spbu-coding-2022/trees-2/README.md

 ### Build

-To build and run this application locally, you'll need Git, Gradle and JDK installed on your computer.
+To build and run this application locally, you'll need Git and JDK installed on your computer.
 From your command
 line:

 ```bash